PSA – QuickBooks Online Integration

 • Chart of Accounts: Import G/L accounts from QuickBooks Online.

-• Work Types as Service Items or Products and Services (Income): import service items or products and services (income) as Work Types to select tasks originating from the QuickBooks Online work type in the expense reports.
+• Work Types as Service Items or Products and Services (Income): import service items or products and services (income) as Work Types to select tasks originating from the QuickBooks Online work type in the Expense Reports and Charge Entries.

 • Expenses as Non-Inventory Items or Products and Services (Expenses): import non-inventory items or products and services (expenses) as expense items to create expense entries.

-• Charges as Other Charge Items or Products and Services (Other Expense): import other charge items or products and services (other expense) as charges to create expense entries against payable charges.
+• Charges as Products and Services (Other Expense): import products and services (other expense) as charges to create charge entries against payable charges.

 Exporting Invoices and Multi-Client Invoices

-1. Import objects from QuickBooks: For further details refer to Importing Objects to PSA
+1. Import objects from QuickBooks Online: For further details refer to Importing Objects to PSA

 2. Set Up the Segmentation: For further details refer to Mapping Objects Between PSA and QuickBook Online

-3. Set up Taxes: Before exporting Invoices to QuickBooks, verify that the Sales Taxes are mapped to the appropriate Accounts in QuickBooks.
+3. Set up Taxes: Before exporting Invoices to QuickBooks Online, verify that the Sales Taxes are mapped to the appropriate Accounts in QuickBooks Online.
 Setting up Sales Taxes.

 4. Generate an Invoice/Multi Client Invoice: When all billable entries are approved, they can be included in an Invoice or Multi-Client Invoice and billed to the appropriate Clients.
 The Invoice Manager allows you to generate Invoices and Multi-Client invoices in PSA respectively.
 For further details refer to Generating Invoices or Multi-Client Invoices.